natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

 .. warning::

-  Since for full explanation of f-strings it is necessary to show examples with loops and work with objects that have not yet been considered, this topic is also in the section :ref:`f_string` with additional examples and explanations.
+  Since for full explanation of f-strings it is necessary to show examples with loops and work with objects that have not yet been covered, this topic is also in the section :ref:`f_string` with additional examples and explanations.